- For information on the government’s response to Coronavirus visit gov.uk/coronavirus

 is closed to visitors but can be contacted via email on email@example.com with any enquiries.

-is now closed until the end of May.
+is closed until further notice.
 More information can be found at camberleytheatre.co.uk.

 How to access Government Financial support if you or your business is affected by COVID19

 - Your rights if your hours are cut or you’re laid off

 - What to do if you cannot pay your tax bill on time

 Surrey Heath has an online benefits calculator where you can check your possible entitlement to help with your rent and Council Tax costs.

 Support to local businesses from SHBC's Economic and Development Team